hongkim25/TLTP/README.md

 25 AUG 2025 - Woke up at 6:30.
 Did a research on bootcamps + practiced 2 level 0 questions on Programmers + talked to Gemini/Chatgpt + Babbel/Duolingo Spanish

 26 AUG 2025 - Woke up at 7:30.
-Did a research on bootcamps + talked to Gemini/Chatgpt + Brilliant python + Babbel/Duolingo Spanish + read "Breaking routine" (50% done)
+Did a research on bootcamps + talked to Gemini/Chatgpt + Brilliant python + Babbel/Duolingo Spanish + read "Breaking routine" (50% complete)

 27 AUG 2025 - Woke up at 7:30.
-Did a research on bootcamps + talked to Gemini/Chatgpt + Brilliant python + Babbel/Duolingo Spanish + read "Breaking routine" (70% done)
+Did a research on bootcamps + talked to Gemini/Chatgpt + Brilliant python + Babbel/Duolingo Spanish + read "Breaking routine" (70% complete)

 28 AUG 2025 - Woke up at 6:50.
 Took the Programmers' bootcamp test + Did a research on bootcamps + talked to Gemini/Chatgpt + Datacamp/Brilliant python + Babbel/Duolingo Spanish

 29 AUG 2025 - Woke up at 7:30.
+Got admitted to the Programmers' backend bootcamp + talked to Gemini/Chatgpt + Datacamp/Brilliant python + Babbel/Duolingo Spanish + read "Breaking routine" (80% complete)

-Did a research on bootcamps + talked to Gemini/Chatgpt + Datacamp/Brilliant python + Babbel/Duolingo Spanish + read "Breaking routine" (80% done)
+30 AUG 2025 - Woke up at 7:30.
+Did a research on bootcamps + talked to Gemini/Chatgpt + Datacamp/Brilliant python + Babbel/Duolingo Spanish + read "Starting a career at Apple with military experience" (40% complete)